Joc Pederson's 10th-inning single lifts San Francisco Giants past Boston Red Sox 4-3

 Justin Turner and Adam Duvall homered for Boston.
 The Red Sox have lost consecutive road series for the first time this season.

-The Giants were up 3-1 when Turner hit his 17th homer, a tying two-run shot off Taylor Rogers in the eighth.
+The Giants were up 2-1 when Turner hit his 17th homer, a two-run shot off Tyler Rogers in the eighth.
+But Bailey tied it at 3 with a run-scoring groundout in the bottom half.

 Stripling retired 13 of his 17 batters.
 He allowed four hits, struck out three and walked none.